danczar/tendril/README.md

 └── instrumental.flac
 ```

-If you search for a song you've already processed, Tendril shows a folder icon instead of + so you can jump straight to the output.
+If a song has already been processed, the result shows a folder icon instead of + to open the output directly.

 ## Settings